JaimieHemmings/MS2-dejaview/README.md

 - [CSS](assets/documentation/w3c-css-checks/css.jpg)

-Recieving only one error, this is to do with the CSS Spinner that I took from a user on CodePen as attributed below.
+Receiving only one error, this has to do with the CSS Spinner that I took from a user on CodePen as attributed below.
 I have decided not to investigate this issue as the loader is a minor part of the website that should, ideally, never be displayed for more than a few milliseconds.

-Additional CSS Warnings were provided, almost esclusively relating to Vendor Extensions.
+Additional CSS Warnings were provided, almost exclusively relating to Vendor Extensions.
 The full report can be found [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjaimiehemmings.github.io%2FMS2-dejaview%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).

 #### JSHint